MindviewLLC/MindviewLLC-hugo/content/mindview/index.md

 weight: 10
 ---

-If you're in a hurry, the [Quick Links](/quicklinks) page might have what you're looking for.
+In a hurry?
+The [Quick Links](/quicklinks) page might have what you're looking for.

 Welcome.
 I'm Bruce Eckel and this is my company, MindView.
 I create books, seminars, self organizing events, and other learning experiences and experiments.